gitforwork2/gitforwork.github.io/_posts/2016-11-28-6-alternative-avenues-to-search-job-for-h4-ead-job-search.md

  [http://stackoverflow.com/jobs](http://stackoverflow.com/jobs)

 ### 3) Career Fair
  Most cities have career fairs all around the year.
-Go out and explore.
-In addition, many big universities in your locality also have their own department specific career fairs.
+Search online, to see if you have anything coming up.
+In addition, most big universities also have their own department specific career fairs.
 And many of them allow external candidates for a small fee.
 If you are early in your career or looking to restart after a long gap, this may be worth exploring this option.

 ### 4) AngelJobs.co
- A lots of startups are looking for people who can do more than a conventional jos.
-While the pay may be less or even non-existent, you may be offered equity in the organization.
-On top of that you may get to be in a fast paced and dynamic environment.
-While not everyone can work in a startup environment, it's still a good opportunity to learn and perform.
+ Startups and early stage companies use this site to hire people.
+While the pay may be less or even non-existent, you may be offered equity in the company.
+On top of that, you get to be in a fast paced and dynamic environment.
+While not everyone can work in a startup environment, it's still a good opportunity to learn and quick growth.
  [https://angel.co/jobs](https://angel.co/jobs)

 ### 5) redditt/forhire
  Reddit is a popular social book marking site.
 And lots of people hang out around their topics of interests.
- And reddit happens to have an active for hire thread.
+ And reddit happens to have an active "for hire" thread.
  [https://www.reddit.com/r/forhire/](https://www.reddit.com/r/forhire/)

  [https://www.reddit.com/r/hiring/](https://www.reddit.com/r/hiring/)